 Congress funds the CDM program to support the Federal Information System Management Act (FISMA) reporting for .gov agencies to address potential gaps in their cybersecurity environments.
 Through its authority, DHS will ensure that CDM is consistently implemented, meets critical requirements for effectiveness, and leverages centralized acquisitions in the form of strategic sourcing.

 The CDM program is housed within the DHS National Protection and Programs Directorate, Office of Cybersecurity and Communications (CS&C).
-The CDM Program Management Office resides in CS&C’s Federal Network Resilience Division.
+The CDM Program Management Office resides in CS&C’s Network Security Deployment Division.